 Standardized gross necropsy forms have been developed by the STSSN for necropsy of sea turtles.
 These forms are formatted and worded such that they are complementary to the STSSN Stranding Report in order to facilitate standardized collection of information necessary to inform sea turtle conservation management.
-Two versions of the form exist, a 4-page format and an abbreviated 2-page format.
-Users may select the form most suitable based on the postmortem condition of the turtle, specific needs and circumstances of a given case.
+Two versions of the form exist, a 4-page format and an abbreviated 2-page format, and are available in Appendix D. Users may select the form most suitable based on the postmortem condition of the turtle, and the specific needs and circumstances of a given case.
 The shorter version is used most frequently.
 Use of these specific forms is not required.
 Users may also use other necropsy forms, such as those developed by facilities or organizations to which they are affiliated, as long as similar data fields are clearly included.